Aside from the happy couple, their parents, and the wedding party, the most important person at a wedding might just be the photographer.

 The Cutting of the Cake

-Depending on your style, there are a few different ways that couples handle the cutting of the cake ritual.
-It’s traditional for both couples to cut the first slice of cake together, but what you do with it from there is up to you.
+Depending on your style, there are a few different ways couples handle the cutting of the cake ritual.
+It’s traditional for both newlyweds to cut the first slice of cake together, but what you do with it from there is up to you.

 Your exit is just as important as your entrance!

-We love this wedding shot because it includes not just the happy couple, but all of the guests in attendance.
-Your guests can help make the moment even more special by shooting off confetti cannons or holding sparklers in their hands as you make your way out.
+We love this wedding shot because it includes the happy couple and all guests in attendance.
+Your guests can help make the photo even more spectacular by shooting off confetti cannons or holding sparklers in their hands as you make your way out.

-The more involved your guests are in the moment, the better this photo will be.
+The more involved your guests are in your send-off, the better this photo will be.

 Your wedding album should end the way your wedding day ends: